 • Cat: approximately $1,200–$1,800/year

-Puppies and senior pets typically cost 40–50% more due to higher veterinary visits.
+Puppies and senior pets typically cost 40–50% more.
 Chronic conditions add $1,500–$5,000+ annually.
 Use our free cost calculator above for a personalised estimate.

 Privacy Policy